mholling/nswtopo/doc/command/render.md

 # Description

-With all layers added, use the *render* command to create the map itself.
+Once you've added your layers, use the *render* command to create the map itself.
 Different output formats are available for various purposes.

 Specify your output format either as a filename with appropriate extension, or just the format extension itself (in which case the map's file name will be used).
 You can create multiple outputs at once.